tsujamin/srs-hhvm-notebook/presentation.md

 ----------------

--

 - Tool: Valgrind
   - Get Memory Sectors from HHVM
   - Monitor memory loads and stores from valgrind
-  - Valgrind a little too powerful
+  - Valgrind alternates with HHVM in execution
-- Future

 #NATHAN TASK (Nathan Yong)